Intel-Internship-2025/ai-form-assistant/Source Code Recordings/README.md

 # Source Code Recordings

-This folder contains the source code and demo recordings for the AI-Powered Form Filling Assistant project.
+This folder contains the source-code and demo implementation recordings for the AI-Powered Form Filling Assistant project.